You must register before the outing. See the

 your hands free) or flashlight

-The Club has snowshoes available for rent
+The Club has canoes and related equipment for

 We strongly recommend wearing sturdy footwear,